vippsas/mssql-changefeed/README.md

 ```sql
 select ... where RowID > @LastReadRowID`
 ```
-This is however not safe.
+However, this is not race safe.
 There will be race conditions between the publisher side and the consumer side (assuming inserts to the table is done in parallel).
 The mssql-changefeed library provides race-safe patterns for achieving an event log like this.
 See [MOTIVATION.md](MOTIVATION.md) for further descriptions of the race condition.

-### About ULIDs
+## Installation and usage

+The Go code in this library *is only for testing purposes*.
+The library itself is in pure Microsoft SQL.

+To install it, execute the file [migrations/2001.changefeed-v2.sql](migrations/2001.changefeed-v2.sql) on your SQL server.
+This will create and populate the `changefeed` schema.

+Further usage depends on which of the two available modes you use, as described below.

+## Fundamental concept: Assign ULIDs to events in a race-safe manner.

+The fundamental idea is to store your events in a regular SQL table, much like the example above.

+Event writers `insert` a row to a table, and also make use of mssql-changefeed to assign an event sequence number in a race-safe manner.

+Consumers keep track of a *cursor* for each *partition*.
+Running one loop for each partition, they query for events newer than the current cursor, and process the events and update the cursor (ideally in the same database transaction, for *exactly-once* processing).

-mssql-changefeed makes an opinionated choice of using [ULIDs](https://github.com/ulid/spec) as "event sequence numbers".
+mssql-changefeed makes an opinionated choice of using [ULIDs](https://github.com/ulid/spec) as event sequence numbers.
 The disadvantage of this scheme is the storage cost.
 The advantages are:
 * Since each event ID embeds a timestamp, it will always be possible to navigate to a set of historical events based on time